protocol/research-website/content/authors/guy-goren/_index.md

 # quote:
 ---

-Guy is a researcher specializing in Distributed Computing.
-He designs distributed algorithms which focuse on applying abstract concepts, such as knowledge and silence, to provide a better understanding of fundamental problems and the underlying workings of protocols.
-He recieved a PhD in Electrical and Computer Engineering from the Technion (Israel), with Prof. Yoram Moses as his advisor.
-Guy joined Protocol Labs to contribute to the research on Agreement mechnisms (e.g., Consesnsus) and to help bring theory closer to practice.
+Guy is a researcher who specializes in distributed computing.
+He designs distributed algorithms that focus on applying abstract concepts, such as knowledge and silence, to provide a better understanding of fundamental problems and the underlying workings of protocols.
+He received a PhD in Electrical and Computer Engineering from the Technion (Israel), with Prof. Yoram Moses as his advisor.
+Guy joined Protocol Labs to contribute to the research on agreement mechanisms (e.g. consensus) and to help bring theory closer to practice.